hatchteam/twigs/readme.md

 3. Reference the twigs modules you want to use in your angular module's declaration.
 4. Reference the needed files in your index.html

+## Module: Twigs

+Twigs just combines all modules in one.
+So for convenience, use 'twigs' as a dependency in your module to include all Twigs modules at once.

 ## Module: GlobalHotkeys

 GlobalHotkeys allows you to assign actions to specific keyboard key combinations.